Bid Writing Support Programme

 - Isabel will create a robust generic case and fundraising target; and will identify on average 5 suitable funders.

-- You use the generic case to prepare up to 5 funding bids (from funders above).
+- Use the generic case to prepare up to 5 funding bids (from funders above).

-- You submit these bids to Isabel who will spend up to one day reviewing and editing.
+- Submit these bids to Isabel who will spend up to one day reviewing and editing.

-- You submit your grant applications and wait for a response.
+- Submit your grant applications and wait for a response.

-- You share your result with The Clare Foundations for our records.
+- Share your result with The Clare Foundations for our records.

 Please download, complete the form and email it to email@example.com.